Double Swing Barbarian Endgame Build Guide

 If you haven't unlocked the final setup or found the top runes, you can also benefit from these options:

-- Lum - Helps with Fury sustain.
+- Lum - Helps with Fury sustain early on.

 Learn more about Runes and how they work in our dedicated Runewords Overview and Runewords Tier List.